sarahannnicholson/gatsby-starter-netlify-cms/src/pages/recipes/2019-09-13-butter-chicken.md

 2. Cook until the onion is translucent, add butter if needed

-3. Add garlic and ginger and cook for 1 - 2 mins
+3. Add garlic and ginger and cook for 1 min

 4. Add ¼ cup butter, tomatoes, sugar, chili powder, fenugreek, garam masala, and deathly hot chili powder